 Those interested in graduate study at EECS should visit the MIT EECS Graduate Program.

 Prospective transfer students must apply through MIT Admissions.
 Only a handful of students are accepted each year from other colleges and universities, so admission is extremely selective.
 It can also be hard for transfer students to adjust to MIT; most end up spending extra time here to finish.
 The easiest time to get into MIT is as a freshman.

 If you would like to arrange an EECS student-led tour of our department's facilities during your campus visit, please contact the Course 6 Undergraduate Office a week or so in advance by emailing firstname.lastname@example.org.
 You can also take an MIT Audiotour offered by the MIT School of Engineering.

 For tours of MIT, please contact the MIT Admissions Office.

 For information on shadowing a student, please visit the MIT Admissions Office.

 Yes.
-Perhaps 10% of MIT students choose to major in two departments.
+16% of MIT students complete majors in two departments.
 It is also possible to minor in one or two of 45 fields, including subjects in the Sloan School of Management, the School of Science, the School of Engineering, the School of Architecture and Planning, and the School of Humanities, Arts, and Social Sciences.
 (EECS offers a minor in Computer Science.)
 Popular major combinations include electrical engineering with physics and computer science with math or cognitive science.
 Economics, music, and management are common minors.
 The number of requirements increases with each major and minor, so it is important to know your limits.

 EECS students conduct research, gain practical experience in industry, and travel for work and study.
-They take jobs as lab assistants, spend junior year abroad, and intern at multinational companies.
+They take jobs as lab assistants, study abroad, and intern at multinational companies.
 For more detailed information, visit EECS Opportunities.